yiyangd/yiyangd.github.io/sas-note/index.md

 ;
 run;  /*end the data step*/

-PROC print data = studgrade; /* proc step: perform any analysis and  print the dataset.
+proc print data = studgrade;
+/* proc step: perform any analysis and  print the dataset.
 Here we are only printing the dataset*/ run;